beyondonlinedata/beyondonlinedata.github.io/index.md

 judged by the workshop's program committee.
 Authors of the best paper will receive a $300 cash prize.

+Candidates:

+* Abigail Jacobs, Mathijs De Vaan and Toby Stuart. _Diffusion of opioids within the family household._
+* Sabina Tomkins, Golnoosh Farnadi, Brian Amanatullah, Lise Getoor and Steven Minton. _The Impact of Environmental Stressors on Human Trafficking._

 Thanks to <a href="https://www.microsoft.com/en-us/research/" target="_blank">Microsoft</a> for supporting the workshop and making this award possible!

 ## Program Committee